odioski/FWCracker_v3/README.md

 # SUPPORT

-If pyserial-ports wont launch you can add it to your *PATH* or find your port in the Device Manager.
+If FWCracker can't find pyserial-ports, you can add it to your *PATH* or find your port in the Device Manager.
 From there just input the port and launch.